PuZhiweizuishuai/PornTube/README.md

 ## introduction

-A simple video website

-Interface design reference Youtube

-Adopted Spring Boot， Vue， vuetifyjs

-Still in development.
-But most of the gong'n has been done.

-for example, Video upload, danmaku, historical records, Auto generate cover image, etc.
+Here's the English translation of your project description:

+A Simple Video Website

+The main interface is inspired by [YouTube](https://www.youtube.com/), with some features borrowed from [Bilibili](https://www.bilibili.com/).

+Backend: Spring Boot, MySQL

+Frontend: Vue, Vuetifyjs

+Most core features have been implemented, including:
+- Video upload
+- Danmaku (commenting overlay)
+- Video playback
+- Watch history
+- Favorites
+- Comments
+- Likes
+- Automatic thumbnail generation
+- Data management

+Some minor features are still being optimized.

-The web folder contains the legacy frontend interface.
-Please compile the new frontend interface using the project under PornTubeWeb.
+The "web" folder contains the legacy frontend interface.
+Please compile the new frontend interface using the project under "PornTubeWeb".

+For ease of use and deployment, the only external dependency is the database.

 ## Quick start

-**Run Environment: Java17, Node 20, Maven 3.9**
+**Run Environment: Java17+, Node 20+, Maven 3.9+，MySQL 8.0+**

 Creating a database, Configuring Database Addresses